 When a 12 Gauge Extension Cord Is Sufficient

 A 12 gauge extension cord offers a balance between power capacity and ease of handling.
-It is thicker than light-duty cords while remaining flexible enough for everyday use.
+It is thicker than standard 14 gauge or 16 gauge cords while remaining flexible enough for everyday use.

 For short to moderate distances and medium-duty loads, a 12 gauge extension cord performs reliably without the added weight of heavier gauges.